Example Mapping: Making Stories Concrete

 Event Storming is brilliant for understanding a whole domain.
 You might do it once at the start of a project, or when entering a new area.

 It’s a short conversation.
 It surfaces assumptions.
 It catches edge cases.
-It builds a shared understanding of what you’re building and what “done” looks like.
+It builds shared understanding.
 And it tells you when a story isn’t ready.

 Now what?

-The team has a table full of cards.
-Three rules, eleven examples, three questions to resolve.
-They have a shared understanding of what “subscribe to a produce box” means – concrete, unambiguous, agreed upon by everyone in the room.
+The team has cards on a table and a shared understanding of what “subscribe to a produce box” means – concrete, unambiguous, agreed upon by everyone in the room.